kumahq/kuma-website/docs/docs/1.4.0/policies/traffic-metrics.md

 Kuma facilitates consistent traffic metrics across all data plane proxies in your mesh.

-You add metrics to a mesh configuration, or to an individual Dataplane configuration if you need, for example, to override the default metrics port that's already in use on the specified machine.
+You can add metrics to a mesh configuration, or to an individual data plane proxy configuration.
+For example, you might need metrics for individual data plane proxies to override the default metrics port if it's already in use on the specified machine.

 Kuma provides full integration with Prometheus:

 * Each proxy can expose its metrics in `Prometheus` format.
 * Because metrics are part of the mesh configuration, Prometheus can automatically find every proxy in the mesh.

-To collect metrics from Kuma, you need to first expose metrics from proxies and then configure Prometheus to collect them.
+To collect metrics from Kuma, you first expose metrics from proxies and then configure Prometheus to collect them.

 ### Expose metrics from data plane proxies